-In California, the discovery of the unauthorized use of seclusion would result in the cancellation of the contract of the responsible provider.
-A special incident report would be filed with the regional center and licensing/law enforcement agencies (if applicable) which would investigate and take action.
+The facility must notify DSS CCL.
+DSS CCL must authorize the use of seclusion.
+A special incident report would be filed with the regional center and appropriate licensing/law enforcement agencies which would investigate and take action.
 DDS would be notified of any outcomes pursuant to the special incident reporting process.